missmatsuko/lighthouse-labs-challenge/2019-11/challenges/04/README.md

 ```

 # Hint
-If we initialize a new empty array within our function, `let mailingList = []`, we can use a ][for-loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration#for...of_statement) and an [if-statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) to push the right names into it.
+If we initialize a new empty array within our function, `let mailingList = []`, we can use a[for-loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration#for...of_statement) and an [if-statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) to push the right names into it.

 Or if we're feeling adventurous, let's take a look at JavaScript's [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) function.
 You can see an example of how to remove an item from an array using filter [here](https://stackoverflow.com/a/20690490).